-You might be familiar with asynchronous protocols such as used in RS232 connections, where the baud rate must be agreed upon in advance by master and slave.
-Only the SPI master initiates communications, and the master must know how many bytes to receive for a given command so as not to cut off the communications too early.
+You might be familiar with asynchronous protocols such as used in RS232 connections, where the baud rate must be agreed upon in advance by communicating peripherals.
+Only the SPI controller initiates communications, and the controller must know how many bytes to receive for a given command so as not to cut off the communications too early.
 Be sure polarity and phase are compatible between devices.

-SPI consists of four wires: clock, slave select, MISO and MOSI.
+SPI consists of four wires: clock, select, MISO and MOSI.

-The clock line is unidirectional from the master to slave, and so the slave cannot initiate communications.
+The clock line is unidirectional from the controller to peripheral.
+The peripheral cannot initiate communications.
 Faster clocks require shorter wires, as remember a 10 MHz square wave needs several harmonics to keep usable shape–perhaps up to 100 MHz.
 How good of a transmission line is your knotted hookup wire at 100 MHz? not so good perhaps.

-Consider clock speed if a slave is not responding, or responding erratically, especially considering that the Raspberry Pi 2⁄3 SPI clock varies with the VPU speed.
+Consider clock speed if a peripheral is not responding, or responding erratically, especially considering that the Raspberry Pi 2/3 SPI clock varies with the VPU speed.

-The Raspberry Pi can select more than two slaves by using a binary decoder chip, assuming you have a recent kernel and the appropriate software and configuration.
+The Raspberry Pi can select more than two peripherals by using a binary decoder chip, assuming you have a recent kernel and the appropriate software and configuration.

-MISO is unidirectional from each slave to master.
-The MISO line is shared between all slaves.
-Only one slave, selected by Slave Select line may use MISO at once.
+MISO is unidirectional from each peripheral to controller.
+The MISO line is shared between all peripherals.
+Only one peripheral, selected by Chip Select line may use MISO at once.

-MOSI is unidirectional from master to all slaves.
-The MOSI line is shared between all slaves.
-Only the slave selected by Slave Select should respond to MOSI on MISO.
+MOSI is unidirectional from controller to all peripherals.
+The MOSI line is shared between all peripherals.
+Only the peripheral selected by Chip Select should respond to MOSI on MISO.

-SPI is a full-duplex protocol, that is, the master can send while the slave transmits (for capable hardware).
+SPI is a full-duplex protocol, that is, the controller can send while the peripheral transmits (for capable hardware).